 This platform is currently available in Australia, Austria, Belgium, Brazil, Canada, the Czech Republic, Denmark, France, Germany, Italy, Japan, Mexico, Norway, Poland, the Netherlands, Russia, Spain, Sweden, Switzerland, Turkey, the UK, and the US.

 To be able to display your products on Google Shopping, they need to be put into a data feed that goes through to Google Merchant Centre – there are specific fields set by Google which must be complete in order for the feed to be approved.
 This includes barcodes, proper titles and descriptions, images etc.

 But wait!
 Data feed?
-Merchant centre?
+Merchant Centre?
 Barcodes?
-Don’t panic if you’ve got no idea what I’m talking about.
+Don’t panic if you’ve got no idea what we're talking about.
 Setting up Google Shopping is fairly easy if you follow this guide by Google.
-It is a pay per click advertising system, the days of it being free are long gone!
-If this is all gobbledygook then get in touch with us as we are certified Google Shopping specialists.
+It is a pay-per-click advertising system, the days of it being free are long gone!
+If this is all gobbledygook then get in touch with us, as we are certified Google Shopping specialists.